What is a Decision or Pugh Matrix?

 - Brainstorm the evaluation criteria appropriate to the situation.
 If possible, involve customers in this process.

 - Discuss and refine the list of criteria.
 Identify any criteria that must be included and any that must not be included.
 Reduce the list of criteria to those that the team believes are most important.
-Tools such as list reduction and multivoting may be useful here.
+Tools such as list reduction and multivoting may be useful.

 - Draw an L-shaped matrix.
 Write the criteria and their weights as labels along one edge and the list of options along the other edge.
-Usually, whichever group has fewer items occupies the vertical edge.
+Typically, the group with fewer items occupies the vertical edge.

 - Evaluate each choice against the criteria.
 There are three ways to do this: